Will Boise State cover the spread vs. San Jose State? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Boise State put together a 9-11-0 record against the spread in conference play last season.

-- The Broncos put up 75.8 points per game, only 4.4 more points than the 71.4 the Spartans allow.
+- The 75.8 points per game the Broncos score are only 4.4 more points than the Spartans allow (71.4).

-- Boise State has a 3-1 record against the spread and a 5-1 record overall when scoring more than 71.4 points.
+- Boise State is 3-1 against the spread and 5-1 overall when scoring more than 71.4 points.

 Bet on this or any college basketball matchup at BetMGM